-Data Loader Introduction Step Two: Create the Encrypted Password Available in: Salesforce Classic
+Data Loader Command Line Introduction Step Two: Create the Encrypted Password EDITIONS

 Step Two: Create the Encrypted Password

 Note: The Data Loader command-line interface is supported for Windows only.

 In this step, you create the encrypted password using the key that you generated in the previous step.